mrleemon/indexhibit2-importer/readme.txt

 Import exhibits and images from an Indexhibit 2 site.

+This plugin is experimental and is provided with no support or warranty.

 == Installation ==

 1. Upload the `indexhibit-importer` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the Tools -> Import screen, Click on Indexhibit

+== Frequently Asked Questions ==
+= Does this plugin import everything from an Indexhibit2 sit? = No, this just imports exhibits and images, but ignores links, sections, subsections and exhibit formats.

 == Changelog ==